6 Tips For Supercharging Your Resume With Metrics

 Recruiting, interviewing, and training: employee churn is costly for any company.
 If your work resulted in increased employee retention or a teammate’s promotion, mention it on your resume.

 This mostly applies to sales candidates who are often ranked in terms of revenue generated.
 If you were ranked in the top 10% of your team, for example, note your accomplishment.
-Numbers are best, but if you don't have them, try using superlatives like “best” or “top” to emphasize your accomplishments.
+Numbers are best, but if you don't have them, try using superlatives like “best” or “top”.

 While not necessarily a direct correlation to revenue, exceptional productivity is an advantage for any employer.
 In short, your future employer wants to know if you’re a powerhouse.
 If you can answer and resolve 40 customer emails in a day, for example, that’s much more compelling than simply noting on your resume, "resolved customer complaints."